kmonad/kmonad/doc/installation.md

 ## Compilation

-Note that, regardless of which compilation method you choose, `git` needs to be in `$PATH` when compiling kmonad.
+Note that, regardless of which compilation method you choose, `git` needs to be in `$PATH` when compiling KMonad.
 This is because we insert the current commit into the output of `--version` at compile time.

 ### Using `stack`